-The main role of our group is to evaluate the quality of saccharide-protein conjugate components and bacterial protein antigens in licensed or late-stage development vaccines.
+The main focus of the Physico-chemical Analysis Group is to evaluate the quality of saccharide-protein conjugate components and bacterial protein antigens.
+The following indicators of a vaccine’s quality are evaluated:

 Our laboratory characterises and evaluates the stability of polysaccharide standards established for the quantitative potency determination in Typhoid, Haemophilus influenzae type b and Meningococcal vaccines.
 Participation in WHO Collaborative Studies led by the NIBSC for assignment of unitage and to determine how the standard will perform in real situations is often of mutual benefit to the WHO-sponsored project and the individual participants.

 We carry out formal batch release of licenced glyco-conjugate or protein based products for the U.K., European and rest of the world on Haemophilus influenze type b and serogroups A, C, W and Y meningococcal, pneumococcal and typhoid conjugate vaccines to the requirements of WHO and UK Independent Control Testing guidelines.
 Contract or collaborative evaluation of new products (covering GBS, meningococcal and typhoid vaccines), often for global markets, are also performed, for the purpose of quality comparisons through different approaches to explore the strengths and limitations of particular methods used for characterization or control.